 So what makes Jason Goes to Hell the very worst in the series?
-First of all, Jason hardly appears in the movie—yes, you heard me.
-Marcus and the wizards at KNB EFX upped the gore with some top-notch practical effects, a treat for long-time fans subjected to the MPAA’s censorship guillotine, but Jason was quickly replaced by ‘Hellbaby’, a manifestation of the character’s soul which possessed victims and moved from body to body, giving us a collection of anonymous killers and a convoluted plot at pains to explain the machete-wielding mad man’s unnecessary mythology.
+First of all, Jason hardly appears in the movie — yes, you heard me.
+Marcus and the wizards at KNB EFX upped the gore with some top-notch practical effects, a treat for long-time fans who had been subjected to the MPAA’s censorship guillotine, but Jason was quickly replaced by ‘Hellbaby’, a manifestation of the character’s soul which possessed victims and moved from body to body, giving us a collection of anonymous killers and a convoluted plot at pains to explain the machete-wielding mad man’s unnecessary mythology.

 After Jason’s spirit enters the body of a coroner possessed into eating his still-beating heart, his none-the-wiser assistant makes the fatal mistake of ridiculing the monster’s corpse.
-Unsurprisingly, the man is then pinned to a grate with a particularly sharp implement, pieces of his face sluicing through like mincemeat.
+The man is then pinned to a grate with a particularly sharp implement, pieces of his face sluicing through like mincemeat.
+Delicious!

 9. Friday the 13th Part VIII: Jason Takes Manhattan (1989)

 Some fans actually dig this Big Apple bound instalment and I can almost see why.
 Jason had long-since become the series focal point, an antihero bloodthirsty fans would root for above his increasingly peripheral victims.
 Jason Takes Manhattan would take this formula to a whole new level, director Rob Hedden designing a vehicle for the mindless MTV generation by transforming Jason into a veritable pop star and fetishizing his every move.
 This would lead to some iconic shots of Pamela’s baby boy that would not have been possible in previous instalments, some of them touched by a delicious sense of irony.